 Sports Therapy is the Right Choice

-Sports Therapy or sport physical therapy is a specialized area of physical therapy that deals with both acute, chronic, and repetitive injuries in professional, collegiate, high school and recreational athletes.
+Sports physical therapy is a specialized area of physical therapy that deals with both acute, chronic, and repetitive injuries in professional, collegiate, high school, and recreational athletes.
 Practice includes the thorough evaluation, treatment, transition back to sport, prevention, and performance enhancement programs.

 Often, sports therapists work with post-surgical athletes to help them recover their strength, range of motion, and activities of daily living.
 To accomplish this, sports therapy specialists use techniques such as:

-Sports therapists often provide interventions and recommendations to assist athletes with the prevention.
-This may include pre-participation evaluations, equipment advice, conditioning programs (e.g. ACL injury prevention) and cardiorespiratory conditioning programs that are constructed to assist athletes in a safe transition back to sport.
+Sports therapists often provide interventions and recommendations to assist athletes for the prevention of future injuries.
+This may include pre-participation evaluations, equipment advice, conditioning programs (e.g. ACL injury prevention), and cardiorespiratory conditioning programs that are constructed to assist athletes in a safe transition back to the sport.